sbarwe/node-red-contrib-contextbrowser/README.md

 [![NPM](https://nodei.co/npm/node-red-contrib-contextbrowser.png)](https://nodei.co/npm/node-red-contrib-contextbrowser/)

+## Version 0.0.4
+* Getting context keys is supported starting with Node-RED 0.17.
+Publishing to flows.node-red.org now.
+* ignoring keys starting with underscore (e.g. _myprivateVar)
+* you can open the context in a dedicated browser window
+* fix: correct size of tabs

+## Version 0.0.3
+* changed timestamp of context refresh from ticks to locale string

+## Version 0.0.2
+* ignore function properties in the context (will skip them from jsonify)

 ## Version 0.0.1
 First release for testing

-## Version 0.0.2
-* ignore function properties in the context (will skip them from jsonify)

-## Version 0.0.3
-* changed timestamp of context refresh from ticks to locale string

-# Feature Requests
+# TODOs / Ideas
+* get only a specific part of the context (like a filter).
+Helpful when you have bigger structures
+* provide a list of Ids which will not be accessible by contextbrowser in settings.js
+* test with alternative httpAdmin routes and authentication
+* remove node-red-contrib-config from example
 * auto refresh the selected context tab in a given interval
 * notify user that context data is old if the flow/affected node was deployed
-* use settings.js to configure property name which should be skipped from serialization (like require'd packages)
-* make the context property editable from the context browser
 * mark persisted context properties (if feature is available in node-red, extend node-red-contrib-config with this feature)